-Each hour, thousands of U.S. businesses are sold.
-Yet for lack of proper preparation many would-be sellers must remain owners.
+Each year, thousands of businesses are sold.
+Unfortunately, due to lack of proper preparation, many would-be sellers end up remaining owners.
 Studies suggest that between 20 and 30% of companies offered for sale actually sell.
-Adherence to the following suggestions will increase the likelihood of a timely and successful sale.
+Adherence to our suggestions should increase the likelihood of a timely and successful sale.

 Begin preparing now.
 Are you considering selling your business within the next 5 years?
 If so, then you should develop a priority list of issues that, if addressed, would alter the company’s value.
 These issues are usually the same that you would normally focus on, but the daily battles sometime prevent owners from dropping that losing product, documenting a process, training a replacement, or resolving a legal liability.
 Now is the time to invite an experienced, unbiased professional to review your business “through the buyer’s eyes”.
 An experienced M&A advisor can review your business and provide a list of perceived strengths and weaknesses that may cause significant swings in the amount a buyer will pay for your business.

 Timing is critical.
 Timing the sale according to your energy level, capabilities, and financial situation is important.
 An owner normally thinks of selling when business is down and forgets the idea when business is up; reverse this thinking to maximize your sale price.
 Do not postpone a decision to sell.
 More than 50% of small business owners hold on to their businesses until boredom or burnout sets in.
 As the owner loses focus, the lack of attention leads to a drop in the bottom line and therefore the company’s value.
 Other owners put off selling while hoping for a business turnaround only to find the business value continues to deteriorate.
 Remember, delaying the sale until health or business conditions force a sale at depressed prices puts the owner in a double bind.